-Pennsylvania mall shut down after reports of shooting
+Pennsylvania mall shut down after reports of a shooting

 Police say there is 'no immediate threat or danger to the public at this time'

-Park City Mall in Lancaster, Pennsylvania is closed for the day after a shooting reportedly took place there on Sunday afternoon.
+Park City Center mall in Lancaster, Pennsylvania is closed for the day after a shooting reportedly took place there on Sunday afternoon.

 The Lancaster Bureau of Police said that the mall is closed due to a "police incident" and there is "no immediate threat or danger to the public at this time."